bitgreen/bitgreen-node/doc/impactactions.md

 createImpactAction(uid: u32, configuration: Vec<u8>)
 ```
 where:
-- "uid" is a unique id of the category;
+- "uid" is a unique id of the Impact Action;
 - "configuration" is a json structure with the following fields:
 ```json
 {